-We released Meta Box AIO two years ago with a single purpose: help you to install Meta Box extensions easier without bloating your plugin list.
+We released Meta Box AIO two years ago with a single purpose: to help you to install Meta Box extensions easier without bloating your plugin list.
 Until today, the plugin included only premium extensions.
 That means you still need to install the free extensions from .org separately.
 Well, it's not very convenient and sometimes confusing.
 But it's changed with version 1.7.0 which has just been released today.
-From now on, you are able to enable free extensions in the plugin settings page, just like premium extensions.
+From now on, you are able to enable free extensions on the plugin settings page, just like premium extensions.

 True All-In-One Package

 With this update, you have united experience with picking up which modules (extensions) you need, and never wonder whether they're free or not.
 You don't care about premium or free, do you?
 With Meta Box AIO, you just need to care which ones you need.
 That's all.

 This also removes the old notification asking for installing/activating free extensions.
 And the admin interface looks cleaner now.
 Of course, the code for the notification (TGM Activation Class, technically) is removed.

 And finally, there's no process of downloading plugins from wordpress.org.
 Everything is just a few clicks on the plugin settings page.
 So it's fast.

 We also updated the filters on the settings page, you can now filter the list of extensions and pick what you need faster.
 The filters also work with free extensions.

 Here is the screenshot of Meta Box AIO:

 Some Side Notes